betcode-org/faq/docs/developing-and-testing-strategies.md

     * [Soccernomics](https://www.amazon.co.uk/Soccernomics-France-Germany-England-Starting/dp/0008559627)
     * [The Signal and the Noise: The Art and Science of Prediction](https://www.amazon.co.uk/Signal-Noise-Art-Science-Prediction/dp/0141975652)

-??? question "I’ve been trading manually for a while and want to automate my strategies.
-How do I start?"
-    You will want to take advantage of the Flumine trading framework.
-For an easy to understand introduction to how strategies are structured in Flumine, take a look at the [lowest layer strategy](https://github.com/betcode-org/flumine/blob/master/examples/strategies/lowestlayer.py) in the flumine examples folder.

 ??? question "What’s the difference between technical indicators and fundamentals and what do people here use?"
     Technical indicators are extracted from what's happening in a betting market, such as prices, trading volumes matched per runner, amounts available to back or lay, when liquidity arrives in the market, etc. fundamentals ignore what's happening in the market and focus on real world data - how well has that horse been running recently? what's that teams form like? which dog runs best when it's raining? and so on ...